Document Number 040

 This is especially important for organizations regulated by the Department of Transportation, FMCSA, as there are very specific regulations that must be adhered to.

-For example, in 2019 the DOT’s Federal Motor Carrier Safety Administration (FMCSA) introduced their “Clearinghouse”, an electronic database that stores driver information and any drug or alcohol-related violations.
+For example, in 2019, the DOT’s Federal Motor Carrier Safety Administration (FMCSA) introduced its “Clearinghouse,” an electronic database that stores driver information and any drug or alcohol-related violations.
 As of January 6, 2020, all employers and their DOT-regulated employees must be registered in the FMCSA Clearinghouse.
 An experienced C/TPA can assist with management of your FMCSA Clearinghouse account.

 Do they run a random DOT consortia?